20steps/alexa/README.md

 * Prepare Joblet for Alexa push messages
 * Adapt for Echo Show (as soon as it is available in Germany)
 * Localization for english language (in addition to german language)
-* Refactor to minimize glue code
+* Enhance AbstractCustomBundle of Bricks platform to minimize glue code in custom brick as this is prob. the most simple application ever built with bricks ,-)
-* Automated tests
-* Invite som developers to provide skillets ,-)
+* Automated tests and after that invite som developers to provide speechlets ,-)

 Hints for fellow readers:
 * The business logic resides in the https://github.com/20steps/alexa/tree/master/src/Bricks/Custom/Twentysteps/AlexaBrick/AlexaBundle/Modules directory